Exercise and keeping fit

 It is important to speak to your medical team before starting a new exercise programme to make sure that it is suitable for your individual health situation.
 They may also be able to put you in touch with a physiotherapist who can help you work out the best exercise programme for your lifestyle.

-How can exercise help me?
+How can exercise help me as a kidney patient?

 Exercise helps give you extra energy to move around, carry out your daily tasks and enjoy your leisure time.
 Other benefits may include: